neurala/via-native-plugins/README.md

 ## Building

 ### Prerequisites :
+- [CMake](https://cmake.org/download/#latest) is required to configure the sample plugins and the stub library
 - [Conan](https://github.com/conan-io/conan/releases/latest/download/conan-win-64.exe) is used to download external dependencies for the plugin samples
 - The compilation environment should be using the latest [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)